lukasz-madon/awesome-remote-job/README.md

   2. [Wide Teams](http://www.wideteams.com) - Each episode a one-on-one interview with a remote worker taking about workflow and practices

 ## Companies with "remote DNA"
   1. [Articulate](https://www.articulate.com/company/careers.php) - EdTech.
 Makes software that helps teachers make e-learning courses.
-Ruby.
-Node.
-C# and .NET for Windows app.
+Ruby, Node, C#, and .NET for Windows app.
   1. [Automattic](http://automattic.com/work-with-us/) - Makers of WordPress.com and Gravatar.
   1. [BaseCamp](https://basecamp.com/team) - Project management software.
   1. [Basho](http://bashojobs.theresumator.com) - Creators of Riak, an open source platform and k/v database.
 We code in Erlang and hang out on clouds.
 Everyone works remote and gets together a few times a year at HQ in Seattle.